Science & Mechanism

 Medical Disclaimer

 This article is for educational purposes only and does not constitute medical advice.
 Retatrutide is an investigational drug not yet approved by the FDA.
-Inflammatory marker effects are based on weight loss research and GLP-1 pharmacology.
+Patients with diabetes should not adjust medications without medical guidance.
 Clinical data referenced is from Phase 2 trials (Jastreboff et al., NEJM 2023).
-Consult with a licensed healthcare provider for personalized medical advice.
+Consult with a licensed healthcare provider for personalized treatment recommendations.

 Effective weight loss treatments available now.
 Semaglutide from $99/mo, tirzepatide from $125/mo.